Crib Buying Guide: How to Pick the Perfect Crib

 Creating a Safe Sleeping Environment

 If a mattress is not included with the crib, parents should ensure they select a mattress measured exactly to fit the crib’s dimensions.
 According to the American Academy of Pediatrics, the mattress should be very firm and should not sag under the baby’s weight.
 Sheets should be fitted tightly to the mattress size.
 “The top of the crib rail should be at least 26 inches from the top of the mattress.”
-Parents should search for cribs with numerous levels for mattress height to gradually lower the mattress as babies grow taller.
+Parents should search for cribs with numerous levels of mattress height to gradually lower the mattress as babies grow taller.

 Slats or bars around the crib should be no farther apart than 2 3/8 inches.
 The sleeping space inside the crib should be bare, without pillows, blankets, or toys.
-Additionally, parents should completely avoid the use of bumper pads that tie-on or otherwise prop against crib slats or sides.
+Additionally, parents should completely avoid the use of bumper pads that tie on or otherwise prop against crib slats or sides.
 A statement from the AAP asserts, “Crib bumpers are decorative only; they do not serve any safety purpose whatsoever.
 In fact, the science is clear that crib bumpers pose a serious suffocation hazard to children, and that evidence has grown since CPSC first began reviewing this issue in 2012.”
 Further, the AAP recommends that crib headboards and footboards should be solid without decorative cutouts to avoid fingers and limbs getting caught.
-And cribs should not include corner posts, as these could snag clothing and cause safety issues.
+Cribs should not include corner posts, as these could snag clothing and cause safety issues.

 Are Antique Cribs Safe?

-Antique and other hand-me down cribs may entice parents for a number of reasons including: sentimentality, saving money, and finding a style that is no longer available in the current market.
+Antique and other hand-me-down cribs may entice parents for a number of reasons including sentimentality, saving money, and finding a style that is no longer available in the current market.
 However, the AAP warns, “Antique cribs may look pretty, but the spacing between the slats rarely conforms to the current standard of 2 3/8 inches or less, which is intended to make it impossible for a baby’s head to become caught.
 In addition, the finish may include old layers of lead‑based paint.”